NishuSingh-12/vanilla-javascript-projects/README.md

 A simple and interactive Quiz App built using HTML, CSS, and JavaScript.
 It tests your JavaScript knowledge with multiple-choice questions and shows your final score at the end.

+# Project - 6: 🔐 Password Generator App

+A simple and secure Password Generator App built using HTML, CSS, and JavaScript.
+It helps you create strong and random passwords instantly.

 ## 👩‍💻 Author

 **Nishu Singh**